developer-friendly/blog/docs/blog/posts/2025/011-azure-cdn-gha/README.md

 You establish a trust relationship between two providers, and then grant the required permission & RBAC to let the identities of one system to perform API calls to the other.

+This is the diagram we'll cover this week. :point_down:

 ```mermaid
 sequenceDiagram